huggingface/blog/modernbert.md

 ***Supporting generative models***: One way to understand the prevalence of representational models (encoder-only) is to note how frequently they are used in concert with a decoder-only model to make a system which is safe and efficient.

 The obvious example is RAG.
 Instead of relying on the LLM’s knowledge trained into the model’s parameters, the system uses a document store to furnish the LLM with information relevant to the query.
-But of course this only defers the problem.
-If the LLM doesn’t know which documents are relevant to the query, then the system will need some other process to select those documents?
+But of course, this only defers the problem.
+If the LLM doesn’t know which documents are relevant to the query, then the system will need some other process to select those documents.
 It’s going to need a model which is fast and cheap enough that it can be used to encode the large quantities of information needed to make the LLM useful.
 That model is often a BERT-like encoder-only model.

 Another example is supervision architectures, where a cheap classifier might be used to ensure that generated text does not violate content safety requirements.